-Figure 182 Erase Running-Configuration: Confirmation
+Figure 176 Erase Running-Configuration: Confirmation

 3 In the Web Configurator, click the Save button in the top of the screen to make the changes take effect.
-If you want to access the Switch Web Configurator again, you may need to change the IP address of your computer to be in the same subnet as that of the default Switch IP address (192.168.1.1).
+If you want to access the Switch Web Configurator again, you may need to change the IP address of your computer to be in the same subnet as that of the default Switch IP address (192.168.1.1 or DHCP-assigned IP).